 Moving to China can be both exciting and frustrating.
 Having an opportunity to live side by side with people from this strong and vivid culture provides expats with a vibrant experience enriched with an opportunity to learn from people who have a very different perspective on the world.

 However, it is also a place of significant challenges that are impeded by language barriers and differences in cultural behaviors.
+If you are planning a good social life in China that fits you and your family then you need to explore different neighborhoods.
 However, there are a large number of expatriate groups that can help foreigners fit in and find new like-minded friends.

 China’s thriving economy and promising future entail that it is becoming increasingly popular for international relocation.
 Many Westerners survive here by teaching English, whilst others are offered internal positions in multinational companies.